2023: Spectacle

 Award recipients are announced annually at the Social Justice + Media Symposium.
 They receive certification, monetary compensation, a slot to present their work at the symposium and a feature interview on The J-Word podcast.

-Transformative Research Award
+Transformational Research Award

 Award recipients are announced annually at the Social Justice + Media Symposium.
 They receive certification, monetary compensation, a slot to present their work at the symposium and a feature interview on The J-Word podcast.